Financial planning tools and services to put you on the path to the future you want

-If you are tempted to put something in your cart that you don’t REALLY need, make a mental note of it.
-When it comes time to go through the check out, ask yourself if you still want the item, if yes then go get it.
+If you are tempted to put something in your cart that you don’t really need, make a mental note of it.
+When it comes time to go through the checkout, ask yourself if you still want the item, if yes then go get it.

-If not…. then you’ve just saved yourself a few dollars.
-Now remember to use that saved money wisely!
+If not then you’ve just saved yourself a few dollars.
+Now, remember to use that saved money wisely!

 Grocery stores aren’t nefarious masterminds out to steal your money.
 They’re just businesses who want to give customers an excellent overall experience and keep them coming back for more.
-As long as you’re not blowing your budget on impulse buys at the supermarket, enjoy the free samples, mood music and rewards the stores offer to make you a loyal customer.
+As long as you’re not blowing your budget on impulse buys at the supermarket, enjoy the free samples, mood music, and rewards the stores offer to make you a loyal customer.

 But recognize the tactics they use to spend money you weren’t planning on parting with.
 That’s just being a smart shopper.

 Do it yourself retirement planning: easy, comprehensive, reliable

 Take financial wellness into your own hands and do it yourself retirement planning: easy,